FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 |GainDC| -37.4929 dB, σ = 1.01135 dB | -36.1004 dB, σ = 0.775899 dB|
 |GainF0| -11.6691 dB, σ = 0.764473 dB| -9.97938 dB, σ = 0.590153 dB|

-6) It was also studied separatly and verified that the presence of the OTA_Q introduces little to none variations at the working frequency (5MHz): the main focus of the system is to regenerate correctly the analog frequency of the staircaise input signal.
-On the other hand, its design can be modified in future in order to achieve better Q factor values and therefore better Gain values.
+6) It was also studied separatly and verified that the presence of the OTA_Q introduces little to none variations at the working frequency (5MHz): the main focus of the system is to regenerate correctly the analog frequency of the staircaise input signal, possibly without amplification.
+On the other hand, its design can be modified for future developments in order to achieve better Q factor values and therefore better Gain values.

 ![Without OTA_Q](docs/No_Q_Boost.png)